TEN GREAT TIPS FOR GREAT PET PHOTOS

 - Take 40-60 photos.
 (Professional photographers take hundreds of photos to get a satisfactory shot.)

-- Tet in close to your pet filling the frame with him rather than scenery.
+- Get in really close to your pet filling the frame with his or her face rather than scenery.

 - Make sure your pet’s EYES ARE OPEN!